snotskie/ttrpg/site/src/playing.md

 </table>
 ```

-!!! warning "Rules Note: Movement as a Result of a Check or Contest"
+!!! warning "Rules Note: Focal Action Always Gets the Advantage"
-    If a character moves forward as a result of rolling the highest when determining the Focal Action, that movement is separate from the amount they move forward as a result of the Check or Contest when the Focal Action subsequently resolves.
+    The advantage movement a character gets as a result of rolling the highest when determining the Focal Action is separate from the movement of resolving the Focal Action.

-    Moreover, even if that character subsequently fails that Check or loses that Contest, the character still gains their movement from driving the Focal Action in the first place.
+    They get their advantage movement whether or not the Focal Action goes on to fail, succeed, win, or lose.

 !!! warning "Rules Note: Group Movement"
     If a winning or succeeding side in any of the steps above is a group performing a Group Check or Group Contest, then when they move forward an amount, they move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.